 How I ran into Google Cloud Run #

-A year back I was helping some Masters students here in Sydney with a side project.
+A year back I was helping some master's students here in Sydney with a side project.
 I was mentoring them, guiding them to have a real-world project they could include in their resumes.
 For this project, we started using Google Cloud Platform, why?
 Because you get $300 free credit for a year :) simple.
-There are other Serverless container offerings like AWS Fargate and Azure Containers, still, I don’t think they are as good and as software engineer friendly as Cloud Run.
+There are other Serverless container offerings like AWS Fargate and Azure Containers.
+I don’t think they are as good and as software engineer friendly as Cloud Run.
 In my opinion, Google Cloud Run actually brings serverless containers to the masses.
 Running serverless containers on Cloud Run is very easy.
 If you can dockerize your app, you can run it in a serverless way on Cloud Run on serverless containers.

 To my surprise, it took us like 2 days worth of work just to get a working URL for that API.

 Fast forward 2 months, the project didn’t really go as planned and the k8s cluster was stopped in Feb 2019.
-Then in mid-Apr 2019, I read news about Google Cloud Run.
+Then in mid-Apr 2019, I read news about Google Cloud Run being available.
 It promised HTTPs URLs for any container with a web server running on port 8080.